Anurag1101/Tweet4U/README.md

 - **tweet/index.html**: Displays the list of tweets.

-Configuration
+## Configuration:

-Settings: The settings for the Django application can be found in the settings.py file.
+- **Settings**: The settings for the Django application can be found in the settings.py file.
 You can configure the database, static files, installed apps, etc., here.

-URL Routing: The urls.py files in both the project folder and the tweet app folder define the URL structure and routing for the application.
+- **URL Routing**: The urls.py files in both the project folder and the tweet app folder define the URL structure and routing for the application.

 Usage
 Home Page: View a list of all tweets posted by users.
 Create Tweet: Authenticated users can create a new tweet by visiting /tweet/create/.